Undergraduate Student Financial Services

 Be sure to include Massachusetts Maritime Academy's federal school code # 002181 so the results will be sent to us.

 This is where the student will take care of all of his/her financial aid business.
-The student can log in using their portal guard log in and password.
+The student can log in using their My Maritime account and password.
 Students are encouraged to check this portal throughout the year to ensure that all check list items are highlighted in green.
 Any items highlighted in yellow require immediate action from the student.

 The Free Application for Federal Student Aid (FAFSA) is an online form you fill out that allows your college to determine your eligibility for Federal, State, and Institutional Financial Aid.
 Fill out our FERPA release form to grant permission to your information to someone else (such as a parent).